Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 Hospitality Award Public Holiday Penalty Rates 2026

-Clause 29.2 of MA000009 (Table 14 — Penalty rates) sets the public holiday rate.
-The casual rate is all-inclusive — the 25% casual loading is built into the 275% figure, not stacked separately.
+Clause 29.2 of MA000009 sets the public holiday rate.
+The casual rate is all-inclusive — the 25% casual loading is built into the 250% figure, not stacked separately on top of the underlying 225%.

 Employee TypeRateWhat That Means